danvoell/illustrator-scripts/README.md

 *magenta.jsx* adds magenta lines in the top left top right and bottom left corners of the artboard.
 Again the lines are used for registration and cut during production.

 *outline2.jsx* creates a dieline for the selected image.
 The dieline is 95% of the size of the image and shows up off-center.
-This one could use some work (centering - using bleed (-.125" cutlines) instead of a fixed %, if anyone wants to try.
+This one could use some work (centering - using bleed in terms of auto-placing the bleed if anyone wants to try.

+*outline-.125inch-bleed.jsx* creates a dieline for the selected image with a .125 inch bleed on all sides but it shows up off-center.
+This one could use some work (centering) in terms of auto-placing the die cut line if anyone wants to try.

 To use these files download, open Adobe Illustrator, Run Files-> Scripts -> Other Scripts and voila auto boxes and auto lines.